-For College of Letters & Science undergraduate students who have been notified that, after Fall 2022 grades, the next step in their probation process is an academic suspension from Spring 2023 through Fall 2023.
+For College of Letters & Science undergraduate students who have been notified that, after Spring 2023 grades, the next step in their probation process is an academic suspension from Summer 2023 through Spring 2024.

 You may apply for immediate readmission if you have already taken steps to change your situation, and can explain the circumstances that affected your studies and show that these circumstances have been resolved.